 Coudray died on 17 April 1794 in Bordeaux, a year after Louis XVI and his wife, Marie Antoinette, were executed.
 For many people, Coudray’s death seemed to be a mystery.
 She died during a period known as the Reign of Terror, a period when France was purging itself of its enemies and protecting itself from foreign invaders.
 Certain scholars maintain that Coudray was secretly executed because Louis XV had endorsed her and that her death occurred during the night so as to prevent any trouble with those who might have supported her.
-Other scholars argue that she died during the night of old age, being 82 years old at the time of her death.
+Other scholars argue that she died of old age, being 82 years old at the time of her death.

 *Englishman William Smellie, is often credited as having been the first to create such a “machine,” but, in fact, the French Academy of Surgeons approved Coudray’s model in 1758, well before Smellie’s appeared.

 - Coudray, Angélique-Marguerite Le Boursier du, Abrégé de l’art des accouchemens, 1785, p.
 204.